DECRYPT¶

 key

-specifies the user-defined decryption key.
-This should match the key specified when thesrc
+keyspecifies the user-defined decryption key.
+This should match the key specified when thesrcwas encrypted.

 iv